Getting Involved & Supporting Fruitslice

 Perspectives that lack critical engagement

-Content that tokenizes rather than centers marginalized voices
+Content that tokenizes

-Writing that privileges theory over lived experience
+Writing that values theory over lived experience

 Content that discusses a minority group by authors outside that group (unless proper permissions and reliable sources from within the community are provided)